metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 ### [1] socket

 [socket](https://man7.org/linux/man-pages/man2/socket.2.html) returns a _socket descriptor_ referring to a communication endpoint.
 However, in case of a process calling `socket` being run with mirrord, we do provide similar behavior, but we also need to keep a log of this endpoint in an internal data structure.
-Now to describe this data structure and what's going on behind the scenes I will refer to this visual below -
+Now to describe this data structure and what's going on behind the scenes I will refer to to these diagrams below -

+- The local process calls `socket`, which then tries to find the `socket` symbol in libc from the shared library dependencies.

+{{<figure src="mirrord-process-layer.png" alt="mirrord socket detour" height="100%" width="100%">}}

+- Frida’s interceptor replaced (in-place) the libc’s socket wrapper with our detour, so the `socket` call goes to our detour 😉.

-{{<figure src="mirrord-socket-detour.gif" alt="mirrord socket detour" height="100%" width="100%">}}
+{{<figure src="mirrord-libc-intercept.png" alt="mirrord socket detour" height="100%" width="100%">}}

-The `socket` system call is overridden by mirrord’s detour replaced through Frida as we discussed in an example before.
-In this detour, we call libc’s version of `socket` and store the returned descriptor in a hashmap (called `SOCKETS`) that maps the socket to its related metadata and "initialized" state.
-In the end, we return the socket provided by libc, but we had to take that little detour there 😉.
+- Inside the detour, we call libc’s socket wrapper and store the returned descriptor in a hashmap (called `SOCKETS`) that maps the socket to its related metadata and "initialized" state.

+{{<figure src="mirrord-layer-hashmap.png" alt="mirrord socket detour" height="100%" width="100%">}}

 ```rs
 pub(crate) static SOCKETS: LazyLock<Mutex<HashMap<RawFd, Arc<Socket>>>> =
     LazyLock::new(|| Mutex::new(HashMap::new()));
 ```

+- In the end, we just return the socket descriptor returned by the call to libc to the local process.

+{{<figure src="mirrord-layer-process.png" alt="mirrord socket detour" height="100%" width="100%">}}

 **Note**: The words “hook” and “detour” are used interchangeably as they refer to the same idea, but “detour” is more formal as it is used in the codebase.